 How Complicated is Probate and What Does It Cost?

 It is our goal to be your high quality, low cost Las Vegas probate lawyers.
 The old model of probate billing is to charge by the hour.
 Most clients hate this because they can't know if the lawyer really spent the time billed, they don't know what it will cost in the end, and because it rewards inexperience and inefficiency by the attorney.
-On this page we list our flat fees.
+On this website we list our flat fees.
+Low Fees for Uncontested Probates.
 We believe you will find that these fees are not only affordable, but truly low cost in comparison with what other Las Vegas probate attorneys charge.